isomerpages/nlb-learning/_reading/Preschoolers/Overview.md

 .clickbox.is-indigo-sky a:focus,
 .clickbox.is-indigo-sky a:hover { background-color: #322987; color: #cff2e8; }
 </style>
-It’s never too early to start reading to your child, but there’s no better time to start than now!
-Explore our resources and help develop your child's love for reading.
+It’s never too early to start reading to your child!
+Explore our content, programmes and pathways that are centred on early literacy practices that can help children to become fluent readers.

 <div class="row is-multiline">
   <div class="col is-one-third">